Community Music Graduate Certificate

 - October 15 for Spring Semester admission

 - If you are currently enrolled in a graduate degree, notify the program coordinator that you want to pursue this certificate.

 - Notify the program coordinator that you want to pursue this certificate.

 - Apply as a non-degree seeking graduate student through the Graduate School.

 FacultyBack to Top

 Cost & Financial Information

-- Note: Federal financial aid cannot be used to fund a graduate certificate if it is the only program in which a student is enrolled.
+- Note: Federal financial aid can not be used to fund a graduate certificate if it is the only program in which you are enrolled.